 I am a sociologist of religion and education driven by the following question: How do life course patterns differ based on people’s gender, ethnicity, race, social class, and religious upbringing?
 Here is me discussing online learning and inequality.

-In my current brook project, God, Grades, and Graduation: How Religion Helps and Hinders Academic Success (Under Contract with Oxford University Press), I examine how adolescents' religious commitments shape their educational journeys.
+In my current book project, God, Grades, and Graduation: How Religion Helps and Hinders Academic Success (Under Contract with Oxford University Press), I examine how adolescents' religious commitments shape their educational journeys.
 Here is a recent article on this topic published in Social Science Research.

 In fall 2021, I will join the Jewish Studies faculty at Tulane University as the Chair of Contemporary American Jewry.